isoux/freebsd-6.2-r4r-experiments/README.md

 ## Our Approach 🧩

 We are not modifying the core FreeBSD itself.
-Instead, we are exploring how these ideas can be gradually integrated as additional experiments on Intel processors, without altering the existing system structure.
+Instead, we are exploring how these ideas can be gradually integrated as additional experiments on Intel processors, without altering the existing system structure or semantics.
 The R4R option in the code indicates that this is our experimental addition and not a fundamental FreeBSD change.

 ## Initial Idea 💡

 The initial idea started [from here](https://forums.freebsd.org/threads/humble-hobby-os-project.99600/page-2#post-734141), and you can read more details and the reactions on the forum.

+## Change Log 📝

+Follow the ongoing changes in [LOG.md](LOG.md)

 ---